Mixed-Income Housing

 Happy Park improvements includes a playground, flex play learn, sidewalk additions, landscape improvements and pedestrian crossings.

 One driver of neighborhood success is economic development.
-The Shoppes at Renaissance Square, offering over 500,000 square feet of retail, grocery, and dining, serves as “a key catalyst for economic development in the region.”
-Additional employment opportunities and retail options are now available in an area that was once a food desert, helping advance and build upon efforts promoted by organizations like Southeast Fort Worth, Inc.
+The Shoppes at Renaissance Square, offering over 500,000 square feet of retail, grocery, and dining, and creating more than 1,300 jobs serves as a key catalyst for economic development in the area.
+Additional employment opportunities and retail options are now available in an area that was once a food desert, helping advance and build upon efforts promoted by the city of Fort Worth.

 Our generation is faced with gross economic inequities, poverty, ignorance, poor educational attainment, poor health, any one of those can completely side rail children's lives.
 We are creating the dream community in what used to be 200 acres of abandoned land.